Bratachari movement

-The Bratachari movement (from vrata in Bengali meaning vow ব্রতচারী আন্দোলন) was a movement for spiritual and social improvement in India initiated by Gurusaday Dutt in 1932.
-The movement aimed to raise the self-esteem and national awareness of people of undivided India regardless of their religion, caste, sex or age.
+The Bratachari movement (from vrata in Bengali meaning vow ব্রতচারী আন্দোলন) was a movement for spiritual and social improvement in bengal initiated by Gurusaday Dutt in 1932.
+The movement aimed to raise the self-esteem and national awareness of people of undivided bengal regardless of their religion, caste, sex or age.
 It was a comprehensive programme of physical, mental, and intellectual culture, based on folk traditions of physical exercise, art, dance, drama, music, singing and social service.
 The Bratacharis undertake to perform good deeds, strengthen fellowship and develop the mind and body through dance.